Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 }
 ```

-And this is the error message from `rustc`:
+And this is what `rustc` will emit:

 ```console
 $ cargo test